SAP-samples/cloud-cf-feature-flags-sample/README.md

     OK
     TIP: Use 'cf restage feature-flags-demo' to ensure your env variable changes take effect

-> **Note:** Alternatively, you can also use the SAP Cloud Platform Cockpit.
+> **Note:** Alternatively, you can also use the SAP BTP Cockpit.
 See [Bind Your Application to the Feature Flags Service Instance](https://help.sap.com/viewer/2250efa12769480299a1acd282b615cf/Cloud/en-US/e7ef0ce6d4b14ae387de5bb18549c250.html).

 ### 7. Restage feature-flags-demo